shilpa-manandhar/precipitation-detection/README.md

 The GPS and Weather station data from singpaore (NTU station) which has been used for the paper are also made available.

 ## Manuscript
-The author version of this manuscript is manuscript.PDF.
+The author version of this manuscript is DataDrivenApproach.PDF.

 ## Code Organization
 All codes are written in MATLAB.